 Who can I contact if I have further questions?

-Information on getting course credits for Chinese or Japanese
+Information on getting course credits for Chinese, Japanese, or Korean

 How do I sign up for ‘credit-by-exam’?